eliasbenb/PlexAniBridge/docs/quick-start/docker.md

 !!! tip "Docker Variables"

-    While configuring the Docker variables are not required, they are highly recommended to ensure proper functionality.
+    While configuring the Docker variables are not required, they are highly recommended to improve file permission handling and debugging.

     Setting the `PUID` and `PGID` variables allows PlexAniBridge to run with the same permissions as the user running the container, which is important if you want to access files on the host system.
 You can find your user ID and group ID by running `id -u` and `id -g` in the terminal.